bash-bastion/basalt/docs/architecture/ADR-1.md

 ## Context

-Currently, for a per-project installation, all dependencies are installed to the `basalt_packages` directory.
+Currently, for a per-project installation, all dependencies are installed to the `./basalt_packages` directory.
 The way transitive dependencies are installed create some issues.
-For example, if B is a dependency of A, it will be installed in the `basalt_packages` directory of package A. This deep nesting caused a similar problem for early versions of `npm`, where, long paths names would cause installations to fail on Windows (`basalt` does not currently explicitly support Windows).
-Not only that, but it is harder to introspect the source code of transitive dependencies if they are deep in a dependency hierarchy.
-This is especially true for Bash and POSIX shell, where it is more commonplace to do so.
-It also wastes space if multiple packages depend on the same version of a package.
+For example, if B is a dependency of A, it will be installed in the `./basalt_packages` directory of package A. This creates a deep hierarchy (early versions of `npm` ran into this)

 ## Decision

-When installing dependencies for a per-project installation, all dependencies should be hoisted to the top level, contained within `basalt_packages`.
+When installing dependencies for a per-project installation, all dependencies should be hoisted to the top level `./basalt_packages` directory, or to the `./basalt_packages` directory.
 To prevent version conflicts, version numbers are appended to the package when downloading and extracting.
-For example, if B is a dependency of A, it will be installed in the `basalt_packages` directory of the current project (top level).
+For example, if `package-b@v0.1.0` is a dependency of `package-a@v0.8.0`, it will be installed to the `./basalt_packages/transitive` directory.
 More details can be found in [Package Installation](./docs/internals/package-installation.md)

 ## Consequences

+### Negatives

 Current users of `basalt` will have to completely remove their previous `basalt_packages` directory, and reinstall packages.
-Since the main `./basalt_packages/bin`, `./basalt_packages/completions`, and `./basalt_packages/man` folders are not changing, code changes are unecessary.
-Negative impact will be minimal.
-By implementing this, it will be easier to manage, transmogrify, and symlikn dependencies.
-It will also potentially decrease the total disk space of `basalt_packages`
+Since the main `./basalt_packages/bin`, `./basalt_packages/completions`, and `./basalt_packages/man` folders are not changing, code changes within packages are unecessary

+### Positives

+- More maintainable and less buggy code
+- Potentially decrease the total disk space of `basalt_packages`
+- Easier to introspect source code of packages